Azure-Samples/active-directory-dotnet-native-aspnetcore-v2/2. Web API now calls Microsoft Graph/README.md

 1. Navigate to the [Azure portal](https://portal.azure.com).
 1. On the top bar, click on your account and under the **Directory** list, choose the Active Directory tenant containing the `TodoListService` application.
-1. On the applications tab, select the `TodoListService` application.
+1. On the applications tab, select the `TodoListService-v2` application.
-1. From the *Settings -> Properties* menu, update the **Home page URL**, to the address of your service, for example [https://TodoListService-contoso.azurewebsites.net](https://TodoListService-contoso.azurewebsites.net).
+1. From the *Authentication* page, add the address of your service as a Reply URI, for example [https://TodoListService-contoso.azurewebsites.net](https://TodoListService-contoso.azurewebsites.net).
 Save the configuration.
-1. Add the same URL in the list of values of the *Settings -> Reply URLs* menu

 ### Update the `TodoListClient` to call the `TodoListService` running in Azure Web Sites